cakephp/docs/fr/orm/query-builder.rst

 with the minimum amount of queries possible.
 To be able to fetch associated data, you first need to setup associations between the tables as described in the :ref:`table-associations` section.
-This technique of combining queries to fetch associated data from other tables is called ``Eager Loading``.
+This technique of combining queries to fetch associated data from other tables is called **eager loading**.

 .. include:: ./table-objects.rst
     :start-after: start-contain